58th station: Closure and demolition

 On January 9, 1994, 58th closed along with the other Green Line stations so the line could be rebuilt.
-However, 58th did not reopen with the rest of the Green Line on May 12, 1996, because of its close proximity to Garfield and the CTA's desire to cut operating costs after the renovation.
+58th did not reopen with the rest of the Green Line on May 12, 1996, because of its close proximity to Garfield, and the CTA's desire to cut operating costs after the renovation.
 The station remained abandoned, but the platform and stairs remained for 18 years after closure.
 Because federal funds were used in the station's renovation, the CTA was required to keep 58th in operable condition and could not demolish what remained of the station until the federal grant amount had amortized.
 By 2010, however, the platform decking had deteriorated to the point that it could no longer be used even by CTA personnel.
 As a result, the CTA demolished what remained of the station between late January and early February 2012.
 Since then, the only remnants of the station are the wide extra space between the two Green Line tracks, as well as the elevated structure around the station site.